 - Any other monitored objects that the application depends on - example: hosts, storage etc – including other EAs.

-Enterprise applications are saved directly into SCOM (or you can export then as XML and import them manually), and because of this changes can take up to 10 minutes to propagate to SCOM.
+Enterprise applications are saved directly into SCOM (or you can export them as XML and import them manually), and because of this changes can take up to 10 minutes to propagate to SCOM.

 You can update your EAs in Squared Up at any time, or by editing the management pack XML and importing/re-importing.
 EAs are not editable in the SCOM Distributed Application (DA) Designer.

 Even if you just use availability tests you can still build accurate application availability dashboards and SLAs.
-With an EAM Plus licence you can even create an EA that simply displays the manually set health status of the application.
+You can even create an EA that simply displays the manually set health status of the application.